Latest updates added 3 Feb 2023

 Antidote: When in gross dullness use increased curiosity + detail + labelling in Meditation Skill 10 to increase clarity and accuracy.
 When gross dullness continues combine softening in Meditation Skill 03 with Meditation Skill 04, following the instructions in Meditation Skill 04, to increase mindfulness, accuracy and clarity.

-During this meditation you will develop your skill in stabilising attention on one point of breath sensation in order to cultivate tranquility using Experiential Markers 1-9 in TIER 1 Mindfulness of Breathing.
+Meditation Skill 13 introduces Experiential Marker 09 to develop skill in stabilising attention on one point of breath sensation in order to sustain attention and cultivate deep tranquility.

 This guided meditation is also available on Insight Timer meditation app.

-Marker 09 arises as a natural progression of deepening tranquility of mind due to samadhi founded on letting go.
+Experiential Marker 09 arises as a natural progression of deepening tranquility of mind due to the pleasure of letting go of control.
 This correlates with a natural resting of attention on one point of breath sensation at the tip of the nose and a fading into the background of the perception of time.

 I recommend meditating for 45 min 1-2 times daily.